mrout94/mrout94/README.md

 Welcome to my Github Page 😄

 ## 🚀 About Me
-I'm an **Associate Data Scientist** working with UHG in the healthcare domain.
+I'm a **Machine Learning Researcher** working with Sirionlabs in the Contract Lifecycle Management domain.

-* I like Computer Vision, NLP and anything Representation Learning.
+* I like NLP, Computer Vision and anything Representation Learning.
-* Part of contract intelligence team working on enterprise contract management leveraging the power of NLP and Deep learning to extract key performance parameters from contract documents and summarizing them alongside their penalties.
-* Also, a part of Process Mining technology development team that leverages actual event log data to find out bottlenecks and anticipate deviations in the future.
+* As a Machine Learning researcher, I am responsible for formulating novel approaches (usually involving machine learning) to implement new features to our already outstanding product.
+I am also required to monitor performance of existing models in production environment and push updates if necessary.
 * In my free time I like Kaggling.
-I usually participate in Computer Vision competitions trying to flex my Deep Learning muscles in a competitive environment.
+I usually participate in NLP and Computer Vision competitions trying to flex my Deep Learning muscles in a competitive environment.
 * I am usually known for writing clean, understandable and simple programs/notebooks.

   ![Manav's GitHub stats](https://github-readme-stats.vercel.app/api?username=mrout94&show_icons=true&theme=great-gatsby)